-Summer Enrichment tuition is due no later than Friday for the upcoming week and is due regardless of your child’s attendance.
+Summer Days tuition is due no later than Friday for the upcoming week and is due regardless of your child’s attendance.
 There are no credits for absences.
 Late payments will result in a $10 late fee.
 Each week that an account is not current will result in an additional $10 late fee.
-Repeated late payments will result in the suspension of your child’s participation in Summer Enrichment.
+Repeated late payments or failure to make these payments will result in the forfeiture of your child’s participation in Summer Days.
 If your family has an emergency that may affect prompt payment, please contact 317-283-3817 or firstname.lastname@example.org.
 Financial assistance or special payment arrangements may be available.
 Late payment fees are not covered by CCDF vouchers or discounted by any financial assistance program.

 LATE PICK-UP FEE

-Summer Enrichment ends at 4:30pm and after-care ends at 6:00pm.
+Summer Days ends at 6:00pm.
 Anyone arriving after the end of the service time they are registered for, per the AYS clock, will be charged a late pick-up fee.
 Within the first five minutes, an automatic flat $10 late fee is charged.
 After five minutes, an additional $1 per minute fee is charged.

 Example 1: If a child is picked up two minutes late, it is a flat $10 late fee.